I/O and Run Specifications

 Executables can request additional network access, or additional DNAnexus permissions in the form of project permissions or the ability to perform app development-related tasks on the behalf of the user.
 App development-related tasks include those of creating, modifying, and publishing apps, as well as adding and removing authorized developers for a particular app.
 To request additional access, provide a mapping with the following key/values:

 • network array of strings (optional): List of hostnames, hostname wildcards, network masks, and/or the string "*" (for unrestricted access) specifying which Internet hosts, domains, or subnets the executable will be permitted to access.
-If omitted, the executable has no network access, except to the API server.
+If omitted, the executable has no network access, except to the API server and selected other resources.

 • project string (optional): A string from "VIEW", "UPLOAD", "CONTRIBUTE", and "ADMINISTER".
 The executable will have this permissions level in the project it was launched in, or the user’s permissions level, whichever is lower.
 Note: by default, applets but not apps have VIEW access to the project they are launched from.